 Remise 56 Brewery in Kooersel, a new venture and good things are said of it and its beers.

-We are based in Chelmsford, Essex and we usually use Eurotunnel at Folkestone to get to and from Belgium by coach.
-Most of our Travellers join us at our main pick up point outside The Woolpack, 23 Mildmay Road, Chelmsford.
-Many of our Travellers come from other parts of UK and abroad and stay the night before a Tour (and often the night of our return) at Chelmsford Travelodge only a few minutes walk from The Woolpack or Premier Inn near the Station, about a 10 minute walk to the pick up point at The Woolpack.
+We are based in Chelmsford Essex and we use Eurotunnel from Folkestone to get to and from Belgium in our UK hired coach.
+Most of our Travellers join the Tour at our main pick up point outside The Woolpack Pub, 23 Mildmay Road, Chelmsford CM2 0DN and most come from other parts of the UK, and some from further afield, especially USA.
+Lots of our Travellers stay the night before a Tour (and often the night of our return) at Chelmsford Travelodge only a few minutes walk from The Woolpack or at the Premier Inn near the Railway Station, about a 10 minute walk to the pick up point at The Woolpack.
 We all usually pop in to The Woolpack the night before departure for a meet, greet and a few beers with Siobhan who is your Tour Manager, Tour Guide and drinking pal for the duration.

 Our Galloways luxury coach (49 seater coach with toilet) starts from Suffolk and on the way to Chelmsford picks up at the following if required:

-Colchester, Southway, CO2 7BA (pull in adj to Chapel St South)
+Colchester, Southway, CO2 7BA (pull-in adjacent to Chapel Street South)

-Dartford, BP Garage (formerly Esso), 474 Princes Road, DA1 1YT (we drop off on the return leg at Dartford Rail Station DA1 1DR).
+Dartford, BP Garage (formerly Esso) 474 Princes Road, DA1 1YT.
+On the return leg we drop off at Dartford Railway Station DA1 1DR

 Swanley, Unit 4, Moreton Industrial Estate, London Road, BR8 8DE

-Premier Inn, Eureka Leisure Park, Rutherford Rd, Ashford TN25 4BN.
+Ashford (Eureka Leisure Park) Premier Inn, Eureka Leisure Park, Rutherford Rd, Ashford TN25 4BN

-This Tour is still being built so keep an eye on this web page or our newsletters for updates.
-If you want to join us on this Tour please send Siobhan an email or call her on +44 (0)1245 354677 for details on how to be added to the interested list (no obligation) or if you have any questions about this Tour.
+This Tour is still being built so keep an eye on this web page or subscribe to our monthly email newsletter for updates.
+The final detailed and timed itinerary will be posted here at least four weeks prior to departure.
+If you would like to join us please send Siobhan an email or call her on +44 (0)1245 354677 for details on how to secure a place and pay the £150pp deposit for this Tour, or if you have any questions about this Tour.

-When Brexit and the Euro have done what they are going to do!
-The price is per person sharing a twin or double room.
-We regret that we need to charge a single supplement for travellers who would like their own room.
-This is because increasingly there is no such thing as a single room price in hotels and room prices for a single person or two person occupancy are either the same or with very little difference.
+We regret that we need to charge a single supplement for travellers who require their own hotel room.
+This is because increasingly hotel room prices are quoted with very little difference between single person or two person occupancy.
 If you are travelling alone and want to share a room with another traveller please contact Siobhan as we are regularly able to pair up travellers in twin rooms to avoid the need for payment of the Single Supplement.